Uterine rupture is a tear in the muscle of the uterus (womb). It is a rare problem. It can happen when giving birth.

 Diagnosis is confirmed during surgery.

-If you have one or more risk factors for uterine rupture, develop a thorough birth and complication plan with your doctor.
+If you have one or more risks, make a birth plan with your doctor.

 American Pregnancy Association http://americanpregnancy.org